Balkan Athletics Championships: Organization

 The Games of 1929 were unofficial, and organized by the Hellenic Amateur Athletic Association (SEGAS).
 They became formalized after 1930 and have been held regularly since, with the exception of the 1940–1953 period due to the Second World War and post-war turmoil.
 In 1946 and 1947, unofficial Games were organized, under the name Balkan and Central European Games, which Czechoslovakia, Poland and Hungary (1947) also participated.

 SEGAS were also central to the creation of the Balkan Athletics Indoor Championships in 1994 – a sister indoor event to the main outdoor competition.

+Balkan Games

+Balkan Games was held 1953 - 1980s (See: Balkan Athletics Championships).
+In recent years separate Balkan Championships will be held instead of Games.